varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 of OpenSolaris descendent operating systems where jemalloc(3) is not commonly available.

-If `libumem`_ is not used otherwise, varnish will only use it for storage allocations and keep the default libc allocator for all other varnish memory allocation purposes.
+If `libumem`_ is not used otherwise, Varnish will only use it for storage allocations and keep the default libc allocator for all other Varnish memory allocation purposes.

-If `libumem`_ is already loaded when varnish initializes, this message is output::
+If `libumem`_ is already loaded when Varnish initializes, this message is output::

   notice: libumem was already found to be loaded